 We wanted to see ideas for new projects that were creative at heart, celebrated arts and cuture and would have a transformative effect, particularly within local communities in very past of the city.

-Proposals we judged against four essential criteria:
+Proposals were judged against four essential criteria:

 celebrate arts and culture;

 open to all, being inclusive and celebrating people of all backgrounds;

-connecting and engaging with communities across Hull; and being more than the everyday, a little different, in the spirity of 2017 being a unique year for the city.
+connecting and engaging with communities across Hull;

+being more than the everyday, additional to organisations regular programmes, and in the spirit of 2017, aiming for projects to be ambitious and unique .
+The panel was led by Hull 2017 with representatives from City Arts and Big Lottery.

 Why are you only funding 10 per cent of the applications that came in?
 It seems tiny.

-There is a total budget of up to £550,000 for the Creative Communities Programme and it is not possible to fund them all as we want to ensure each supported project has sufficient funding to develop their ideas properly.
-The successful applicants are set to receive between £300 and £10,000 each to help them take forwad their ideas.
+To fund the total ambition of projects received, we would have had to have nearer £6 million.
+We want to fund an optimum number of projects, for every project to have their opportunity to reach an audience and receive media and marketing support and attention, and to be able to support projects both in funding and producing through the delivery phase as part of the core Hull 2017 programme.

 People are complaining they have not been informed whether they have been successsful or not.
 What is happening?

-We are in the process of contacting all the applicants to inform them about whether they have been successful.
+We are in the process of contacting all the applicants to inform them about whether or not they have been successful.
+In the Key Dates of the application guidelines, we confirmed that notification would be made in July 2016.

 It’s been a waste of time for most of the applicants.

 The response exceeded all our expectations.
 It highlights the creativity to be found across the city and people’s enthusiasm to play a part in Hull 2017.
-That’s why we are sending information about other potential sources of funding is being sent to the applicants who will not be receiving Creative Communities funding.
-They are also being invited to a ‘Meet the Funder’ event at The Hull History Centre on Wednesday 21 September.
+That’s why we are sending information about other potential sources of funding to the applicants who will not be receiving Creative Communities funding.
+They are also being invited to a ‘Meet the Funder’ event which Hull 2017 is co-ordinating at The Hull History Centre on Wednesday 21 September.
 More information about this event can be requested by emailing theteam@hull2017.co.uk.

-It is worth pointing out that no one needs our permission to be involved in activities for Hull 2017.
-Anyone still wanting to take forward their ideas anyway will be able to submit details of their confirmed activity and ask for it to be included as part of the Hull 2017 What’s On listings, which are being developed as an online resource.
+What happens if people do their event anyway?
+No one needs our permission to be involved in activities for Hull 2017.
+Anyone still wanting to take forward their ideas anyway will be able to submit details of their confirmed creative and cultural event and request for it to be included as part of the Hull 2017 What’s On listings, which are being developed as an online resource. ***** we need to be more specific about how people can do this – Phil what’s the process?
+Is there a easy submission page on the website?

 But you keep announcing new sponsors and seem to be rolling in cash.
 Why couldn’t you find more money for these projects, especially as it is putting money into local communities?

 We are committed to ensuring people of all ages and backgrounds, wherever they live in the city, have the opportunity to take part in UK City of Culture.
-This includes funding of more than £5 million to get people involved and encourage participation at a local level.
-There will be a variety of cultural activities in addition to the Creative Communities Programme and our volunteering and education programmes
+This includes funding of more than £5 million focused on providing opportunities to get involved and encourage participation at a local level.
+There will be a variety of cultural activities running throughout 2017 in addition to the Creative Communities Programme and our volunteering and education programmes.

 With all the money you have, why can’t you give some of it back to the council to spend on public services?